 Financially, healthcare providers aren’t having the easiest time.
 You’re seeing more patients than ever, but your insurance premiums keep rising.
 On top of that, insurance companies are reimbursing you less for the care you provide.

 One of the biggest mistakes healthcare providers make is failing to focus on their accounts.
 According to a report from McKinsey & Co., up to 35% of healthcare providers’ revenue comes directly from patients (as opposed to insurance).
-This is true now more than ever as patients are dealing with high deductibles, so they’re basically paying for themselves.
+This is true now more than ever, with patients with ever-higher deductibles are paying a greater part of the bill themselves.
 If you aren’t careful with your billing, you could be losing thousands of dollars per year.

 Thoroughly train your staff to bill properly.
-Whoever is doing your medical coding must be an expert and capable of identifying all of the correct insurance charges.
+Whoever (or whatever system) is doing your medical coding must be an expert and capable of identifying all of the correct insurance charges.

 Even though your staff aren’t likely to miss consultation or visitation fees, they might not be aware of minor charges, like the cost of a knee brace, the meal plan you devised, or that bottle of vitamins.
 Missed charges, no matter how small, can add up to big losses at the end of the year.